Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: The AI Video Generation Ecosystem in 2025 and 2026

 \subsection{Current Patterns and Methods for NSFW Video Generation}

 \textbf{A small number of open-weight models account for the majority of model variants and videos across prominent online NSFW AI video communities} To understand current usage patterns, we analyzed model search hits and tags across web communities.
-For this analysis, we assume that a model's usage for generating NSFW content in general is an informative proxy for its usage in creating AIG-NCII (see \Cref{app:details} for further discussion).
+For this analysis, we assume that a model's usage for generating NSFW content in general is an informative proxy for its usage in creating AIG-NCII (see Appendix~\ref{app:details} for further discussion).
 First, we identified 10 popular open-weight video generator model families online.\footnote{We consider a model family to refer to a named and versioned set of models from a single developer, including all releases and derivatives.
 For example, we considered \texttt{Wan-AI/Wan2.1-T2V-14B}, \texttt{Wan-AI/Wan2.2-TI2V-5B}, and \texttt{Comfy-Org/Wan\_2.2\_ComfyUI\_Repackaged} to all be from the same Wan2.x model family.} We did this by exhaustively searching for all general-purpose text-to-video, image-to-video, and video-to-video models on Hugging Face from 2024 or later that had more than 10,000 downloads in the past month (as of October 8, 2025).
 Next, we identified a set of web platforms that allowed us to search and count AI video models specialized for SFW and NSFW content and AI videos containing SFW and NSFW content.
-Full details of our site selection process are in \Cref{app:details}.
-We ultimately selected six subreddits, CivitAI (the world's most popular community platform for distributing AI models fine-tuned for generating NSFW content \citep{civitai2024transparency}), and a website dedicated specifically to archiving models and content from CivitAI to evade moderation.
+Through web searches and online guides, we explored over 50 websites, pages, applications, Discord servers, and Telegram groups.
+However, most did not allow us to quantify search hits for models or videos.
+For example, PixAI lacks search counts, and Tensor.art moderates NSFW content.
+Full details of our site selection process are in Appendix~\ref{app:details}.
+We ultimately selected six subreddits, Civitai (the world's most popular community platform for distributing AI models fine-tuned for generating NSFW content \citep{civitai2024transparency}), and a website dedicated specifically to archiving models and content from Civitai to evade moderation.
+We selected these platforms because they uniquely allowed us to analyze the number of search hits or tags for SFW and NSFW video models or AI videos.